phax/phive/README.md

 # News and noteworthy

+v12.0.4 - work in progress
+* Added new method `LoadedVES.createVES`

 v12.0.3 - 2026-04-10
 * Added new class `ValidationExecutorSchematronBuilder` as a fluent builder for `ValidationExecutorSchematron`
 * Fixed SVRL generation for partial validation sources (child nodes) in XSLT-based Schematron validation.
 When validating a node extracted from an envelope (e.g. SBDH unwrap) via `ValidationSourceXML.createPartial`, the XSLT transformation now receives a proper Document node.